 Fellow of the Royal College of Ophthalmologists

 MD (Res) / University of London / 2002

-Lydia's research degree resulted in the publication of her MD Thesis; Fibroblast interferon-beta mediated prevention of T cell apoptosis; its relationship with the development of excessive conjunctival scarring.
+research degree resulting in the publication of MD Thesis; Fibroblast interferon-beta mediated prevention of T cell apoptosis; its relationship with the development of excessive conjunctival scarring.

 CCT / Moorfields Eye Hospital / 2006

 Consultant Ophthalmologist, Glaucoma Service at Luton & Dunstable University Hospital